A Better Time: Singles

 The album's lead single "Fem" was released on 11 September 2020.
 It was produced by Napji.
 With lyrics in both English and Yoruba, the title translates from Yoruba roughly as "Shut up."
 It has been sung by #EndSARS protesters in Nigeria, protests which Davido himself traveled to Abuja to join.
 The video attracted a million views within nine hours of its release and three million in its first 24 hours, while the single reached No. 1 on Apple Music in at least eight countries, including Nigeria, where it held the top spot for four weeks.
 It also hit No. 8 on Billboard's World digital Song Sales chart.

 The album's second single "So Crazy" was released on 9 November 2020.
 It featured Lil Baby and was produced by Nick Papz and Xander.
 The music video was directed by David Wept and filmed in Los Angeles.

 The third single, "Jowo", was released on 4 December 2020, produced by Napji and Magicboi.
 The video, directed by Dammy Twitch and shot in Lagos, received more than 24 million views on YouTube in its first four months.

-The fourth single, "The Best", was produced by Mayorkun and Senzi and released on 28 January 2021.
+The fourth single, "The Best", was produced by Mayorkun and Semzi and released on 28 January 2021.
 In the music video, filmed in Lagos and directed by Dammy Twitch, the two artists paid homage to Japanese culture.